-Pursuant to rule 13.39(4) of the Listing Rules, any vote of Shareholders at a general meeting must be taken by poll.
+Pursuant to Rule 13.39(4) of the Listing Rules, any vote of Shareholders at a general meeting must be taken by poll.
 Accordingly, all the resolutions put to vote at the annual general meeting will be taken by way of poll.
 The chairman of the annual general meeting will explain the detailed procedure for conducting a poll at the commencement of the annual general meeting.

-Shareholders who have enquiries to put to the Board may write to the company secretary of the Company at the principal place of business in Hong Kong at 26/F, No. 238 Des Voeux Road Central, Sheung Wan, Hong Kong.
+Shareholders who have enquiries to put to the Board may write to the company secretary of the Company at the principal place of business in Hong Kong at Units 3208-9, 32/F, Grand Millennium Plaza, COSCO Tower, No. 183 Queen's Road Central, Hong Kong.
 The Company will not normally deal with verbal or anonymous enquiries.
 For the avoidance of doubt, the Shareholder(s) must provide their full name, contact details and identification in order that the Company can give them a reply.
 The Group values feedback from Shareholders on its effort to promote transparency and foster investor relationships.
 Comments and suggestions are always welcomed.